Magnetic Field Induced by Straight Currents on the Hyperboloid: Introduction

-In the next section we approximately treat the quasi uniform current on the hyperboloid by the assemble of discrete currents, which flow through the straight wires.
-The corresponding magnetic field is obtained, in particular on the central axis of the hyperboloid.
-A preliminal observation is done for the continuum limit.
-In the last section, we discuss a possible application of the considered geometrical setup as a high-field magnet, including the helical coil wired on a torus.
+In the next section, we represent the quasi-uniform current on the hyperboloid by the assembly of discrete currents, which flow through the straight wires.
+The corresponding magnetic field is calculated, in particular along the central axis of the hyperboloid.
+In Sec.~3, we observe the electromagnetic force acting on each wire.
+In the last section, we conclude the obtained results and discuss a possible application of the considered geometrical setup as a high-field magnet.